-If you received a Paycheck Protection Program loan for less than $50,000, your forgiveness process just got easier.
-On October 8, the Small Business Administration (SBA) released PPP Loan Forgiveness Application Form 3508S which requires fewer calculations and less documentation for borrowers.
+If you received a Paycheck Protection Program loan for less than $150,000, your forgiveness process just got easier.
+On January 19, 2021, the Small Business Administration (SBA) released an updated PPP Loan Forgiveness Application Form 3508S which requires fewer calculations and less documentation from borrowers.

-Here’s what PPP borrowers need to know about this new, simplified forgiveness application.
+Here’s what PPP borrowers need to know about this simplified forgiveness application.

 What is Form 3508S?

-Your application will still be reviewed with supporting documentation for accuracy.
+While your application is being reviewed, both your lender and the SBA can request supporting documentation for accuracy.
 Penalties for knowingly making a false statement to obtain forgiveness include up to 30 years imprisonment and fines of up to $1 million.

 Who can use Form 3508S?